jdevfullstack-tutorials/github-for-non-code-writers/README.md

 simple annotations for
 your plaintext format but again you still preserve the original form.
-When you say annotation, you
+When we say annotations, you
 are telling that there are certain formats for your documents, for example a certain word will be bold when printed
 / rendered.
-For example, to organize a document, you'll be using a heading.
+Another example, to organize a document, you'll be using a heading.
 You simple add an `#` before that heading and it will be formatted as heading.

 And other sites are mentioning that you need to use Git, no you don't need that if your focus is writing in